DaveO-Home/embedded-acceptance-tests-ng/public/README.md

 # Embedded Angular2 Acceptance Testing with Karma and Jasmine

-The basic idea is to build a production application after ensuring code compliance via javascript, css and bootstrap linting and automated unit and e2e testing.
+The basic idea is to build a production application ensuring consistent and stable code using JavaScript, CSS and bootstrap linting and automated unit and e2e testing.
+This will be in part, assisted by the development tools, detailed in the [Development Overview](#development) and bundle sections.

 [Production Build](#production-build)